utk-cs340-fall24/students/gmorale2.md

 ## About Me
 I am a junior in computer science and have lived in Knoxville for the past 12 years.
-I like to read draw, paint, read manga, watch anime, and play video games.
+I like to draw, paint, read manga, watch anime, and play video games.
 I've been playing a lot of [Ace Attorney](https://www.ace-attorney.com/) recently.
 I can speak Spanish and can understand Akateko somewhat.

 ## Skills
 - c++